 As responsible dog owners, we should prioritize taking our dogs for regular walks, as they offer physical and mental health benefits.

-Dog walking is a win-win situation, providing exercise for you and your dog.
+Dog walking is a win-win situation.
+It provides exercise for both you and your dog.
 Dogs need at least 30 minutes of daily exercise to maintain their physical health.

 Regular walks can help prevent weight gain, strengthen muscles, improve cardiovascular health, and increase overall energy levels in our canine companions while keeping us active and healthy.